MateuszBrankiewicz/MediPath/backend/endpoints.md

 - 401 - user not logged in
 - 403 - user is not staff of institution or institution does not exist
 - 200 - success

+### /notifications/add
+#### Method; POST

+#### Body:
+- userId - user's object Id.
+If ommitted, userId becomes currently logged in user's id
+- content - notification content, not requited
+- title - notification title, required
+- startDate - date of first notification in batch, required, syntax yyyy-mm-dd
+- endDate - date of last notification in batch, not required.
+If ommitted, only one notification is added
+- reminderTime - hour of notification, required, syntax hh:mm

+#### Returns:
+- 401 - User not logged in
+- 403 - User with given id does not exist, user logged in has not had any visits with patient
+- 400 - start date is not set in the future, end date is before start date
+- 201 - success

+### /users/profile
+#### Method: GET

+#### Returns:
+- 401 - User is not logged in or user does not exist
+- 200 - ok